markservantesii/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 ## Combining Test and Training Data

 The training and test data sets are combined first using bind_rows(), leaving three sets of data:
-+X data is stored in variable "x"
++ X data is stored in variable "x"
-+y data is stored in variable "y"
++ y data is stored in variable "y"
-+subject id's are stored in variable "subid" +Measurement variable names are stored in variable "varnames"
++ subject id's are stored in variable "subid"
++ Measurement variable names are stored in variable "varnames"

 ## Cleaning the Data